tridungbk2010/efis-userstories/epic8-lesson-experience/us8.2-video-lecture-experience.md

 ## User Story

 **As a** student
-**I want to** watch video lectures with comprehensive controls
+**I want to** watch video lectures with integrated quizzes and comprehensive controls
-**So that** I can learn at my own pace and comprehend the content fully
+**So that** I can learn at my own pace and verify my understanding as I progress

 ## Acceptance Criteria